Geometric triangulations and the Teichm\"uller TQFT volume conjecture for twist knots: New triangulations for the twist knots

 We first consider a general twist knot $K_n$ for $n\geqslant 3$, $n$ odd.
 We will construct an H-triangulation of $(S^3,K_n)$ and an ideal triangulation of $S^3 \setminus K_n$ starting from a knot diagram of $K_n$.
 The method dates back to Thurston \cite{Th} and was also described in more detail in \cite{KLV, Me}.

-For the first step, as in Figure \ref{fig:diagram:htriang}, we choose a middle point for each arc of the diagram, except for one arc where we choose two (the upper right one on the figure), and we draw quadrilaterals around the crossings with the chosen points as vertices (in dashed lines in Figure \ref{fig:diagram:htriang}).
+For the first step, as in Figure \ref{fig:diagram:htriang}, we choose a middle point for each arc of the diagram, except for one arc where we choose two (the upper right one on the figure), and we draw quadrilaterals around the crossings with the chosen points as vertices (in dotted lines in Figure \ref{fig:diagram:htriang}).

-We consider the equivalence relation on dotted edges generated by ``being part of the same quadrilateral'', and we choose a way of drawing each class.
-In Figure \ref{fig:diagram:htriang} there are two such edges, one with a simple arrow and one with a double arrow.
-We orient the arrows such that the directions keep alternating when one goes around any quadrilateral.
+{ Observe that dotted edges in the same quadrilateral are isotopic through $(S^3,K_n)$.
+We consider the equivalence relation on dotted edges generated by ``being part of the same quadrilateral'', and we choose an arrow type and an orientation for each equivalence class.
+In Figure \ref{fig:diagram:htriang} there are two such classes, one with a simple arrow and one with a double arrow.
+The arrows on the dotted edges are oriented so that isotopy through $(S^3,K_n)$ preserves the oriented labels, which makes the directions keep alternating when one goes around any quadrilateral.}

 There remains one quadrilateral with three dotted edges and one edge from the knot $K_n$.
 We cut this one into two triangles $m$ and $r$, introducing a third arrow type, the ``white triangle'' one (see Figure \ref{fig:diagram:htriang}).